Samuel Rousseau (orientalist): Death

 Around 1817 he suffered a paralytic stroke whose effects worsened with time.
 Combined with a facial cancer, this illness eventually made him incapable of holding a pen or even of feeding himself.
 In dire poverty, and with two daughters wholly dependent on him, he was supported by a large grant from the Royal Literary Fund.
 He died at his home in Ray Street, Clerkenwell, on 4 December 1820, at the age of 57.
 The remains of the grant enabled his daughters to give him a decent burial in the churchyard of St James Church, Clerkenwell.
 An obituary in Hone's Year Book reported that 'His researches distracted his attention from the "main chance;" he lost it too late in life to regain it; suffered much mental affliction under great privations; and perished in obscurity from want.'

 Legacy

 Rousseau's works were immediately influential, especially among the employees of the East India Company.
-A list of recommended publications accompanying the second volume of the East India Vade-Mecum in 1810 including Rousseau's Flowers of Persian Literature and Dictionary of Mahomedan Law, along with Balfour's Forms of Herkern, which Rousseau had published.
+A list of recommended publications accompanying the second volume of the East India Vade-Mecum in 1810 included Rousseau's Flowers of Persian Literature and Dictionary of Mahomedan Law, along with Balfour's Forms of Herkern, which Rousseau had published.
 Apart from a small entry in the Dictionary of National Biography, the legacy of Samuel Rousseau is virtually unknown today and he lacks any serious attempt at a biography.
 Some writers have noted the possibility for further research into his life and connections.
 In 2022, Taymaz Pour Mohammad of Northwestern University presented a paper entitled The Scent of Adab’s Rose: On the Olfactory Aesthetics of Samuel Rousseau's "The Flowers of the Persian Language" at the annual conference of the American Comparative Literature Association.